Ujjalt/ujjaltimshina/_pages/about.md

 ---
 ---
+Research must be grounded in meaning, and meaning must be examined through research.
+Genuine quality requires time, and time profoundly shapes one’s mathematical understanding—this remains my foremost priority.

 My research interests lie in functional analysis and operator theory, with a focus on the Cowen–Douglas theory of operators and its interplay with complex geometry and differential geometry.

 I am working on the classification of homogeneous operators in the Cowen–Douglas class B_n(Ω) up to unitary equivalence.
 This problem lies at the intersection of operator theory and complex geometry and seeks to understand how symmetry and representation-theoretic properties influence the structure of operators within the Cowen–Douglas framework.